 I wish I would have told that room full of 17-year-olds that Jesus moves and works here in this place.
 In Hugh Smith’s short history of Covenant College, “Castle in the Clouds,” edited by Linda Smith ’66, he talks about how Covenant came to be on Lookout Mountain in 1964.
 Covenant just didn’t happen to get this property, to obtain Carter Hall.
 The college’s founders sent postcards of Carter Hall around the country asking people to pray that Covenant would acquire the property.
 Lookout Mountain residents met together and prayed that this property would be used for God’s glory.
 When Covenant put in an asking bid significantly lower than the asking price, the owners accepted the bid and sold it to them.

 So, as much as I grumble and complain and have legitimate things that I would like to see changed at 14049 Scenic Highway, this place, this broken beautiful mountaintop experience, was God-ordained.
 Without God, Covenant wouldn’t be here.
 God cares deeply about Covenant and He cares deeply about our time here, as beautiful or as hard as it is.
 In this immensely weird and condensed semester, in a season of loss and uncertainty, I urge you dear brothers and sisters to remember the Lord’s faithfulness to this place and to His people.
 Covenant isn’t a perfect place, and that’s okay.

-Article originally published March 14, 2021 in The Bagpipe.
+This article originally appeared in the March 14, 2021 issue of The Bagpipe.